Karamsad: Sardar Patel Biography

-Sardar Patel belonged to a Gurjar family of Gujarat.
+Sardar Patel belonged to a Patidar family of Gujarat.
 Sardar Vallabhbhai Patel was popularly known as Iron Man of India.
 His full name was Vallabhbhai Patel.
 He played a leading role in the Indian freedom struggle and became the first Deputy Prime Minister and Home Minister of India.
 He is credited with achieving political integration of India.

 Patel was born on 31 October 1875 in Nadiad, a City in Gujarat.
 His father Jhaverbhai was a farmer and mother Laad Bai was a simple lady.
 Sardar Vallabhbhai's early education took place in Karamsad.
 Then he joined a school in Petlad.
 After two years he joined a high school in Nadiad.
 He passed his high school examination in 1896.

 Vallabhbhai wanted to become a barrister.
 To realize this ambition he had to go to England.
 But he did not have the financial means to even join a college in India.
 In those days a candidate could study in private and sit for an examination in Law.
 Sardar Vallabh Bhai Patel borrowed books from a lawyer of his acquaintance and studied at home.
 Occasionally he attended courts of law and listened attentively to the arguments of lawyer.
 Vallabhbhai passed the Law examination.

 Sardar Vallabhbhai Patel started his Law practice in Godhra.
 Soon his practice flourished.
 He married Jhaberaba.
-In 1904, he had a baby daughter Maniben Patel, and in 1905 his son Dahyabhai was born.
+In 1904, he had a daughter, Maniben Patel, and in 1905 his son, Dahyabhai, was born.
 Vallabhbhai sent his elder brother Vitthalbhai, who himself was a lawyer, to England for higher studies in Law.
 Patel was only thirty-three years old when his wife died.
 He did not wish to marry again.
 After his brother's return, Vallabhbhai went to England.
 He studied with single-minded devotion and stood first in the Barrister-at-Law Examination.

-Sardar Patel returned to India in 1913 and started his practice in Ahmedabad.
+Sardar Patel returned to India in 1913, and started his practice in Ahmedabad.
 Soon he became popular.
 At the urging of his friends, Patel contested and won elections to become the sanitation commissioner of Ahmedabad in 1917.
 Sardar Patel was deeply impressed by Gandhiji's success in Champaran Satyagraha.
 In 1918, there was a drought in the Kheda division of Gujarat.
 Peasants asked for relief from the high rate of taxes but the British government refused.
 Gandhiji took up peasants cause but could not devote his full-time in Kheda.
 He was looking for someone who could lead the struggle in his absence.
 At this point Sardar Patel volunteered to come forward and lead the struggle.
 He gave up his lucrative legal practice and entered public life.